osresearch/LEDscape/BeagleBone-setup.md

 * If there are any bad pixels, they go on the line with that ID.
 In the above example, there are two bad pixels, both on the same teensy.
 Pixel #9 on strip #1 and pixel #8 on strip #0 are marked as "bad" and will not be set to anything other than black.
+Bad pixels are measured from the start of the strip, not the image.

 * Run `teensy-rx-udp` on the BeagleBone.
 It should report opening all four serial ports and querying them to find out their configured pixel lengths (which *must match the config file*):

         root@beaglebone:~/LEDscape# ./teensy-udp-rx config.txt
         8987: bad 1:9
         8987: bad 0:8
         /dev/ttyACM0: ID 8998 width 10